 - Changing Schools?

-- Get on the waiting lists.
+- Get on the waiting list.
 Even if you cannot get your children into your first choice school because they do not have room, stay on their waiting list.
 Students drop out, move themselves, etc.

-- Give yourself enough time for your children to take admissions tests if required or placement tests so that the school can best determine fit for your children.
+- Give yourself enough time for your children to take admissions tests, if required, or placement tests so that the school can best determine fit for your children.

-- Find day care services or extended day services as soon as possible.
+- Find daycare services or extended day services as soon as possible.
 Most of these services will have waiting lists, enrollment applications, and down payments necessary to hold spots.

 - Decide what you want to do with your house.
 Will you rent it out or sell it?
 If so, find a realtor.